thinkryan/dev-productivity/lessons/inspiration.md

 ### Who am I?

-* I am priviledged enough to tell you I work at Netflix and work on Network Algos (http2, ws, other ones in the works now).
+* I am priviledged enough to tell you I work at Netflix and work on Network Stuff (http2, ws, other ones in the works now).
 * I stream on [Twitch](twitch.tv/ThePrimeagen).
 * I make meme's and informative videos on [YT](youtube.com/ThePrimeagen)
 * Married to a beautiful wife